pow-auth/pow_assent/README.md

 [![Build Status](https://travis-ci.org/danschultzer/pow_assent.svg?branch=master)](https://travis-ci.org/danschultzer/pow_assent) [![hex.pm](http://img.shields.io/hexpm/v/pow_assent.svg?style=flat)](https://hex.pm/packages/pow_assent)

-Use Google, Github, Twitter, Facebook, Basecamp, VK or add your own strategy for authorization to your Pow Phoenix app.
+Use Google, Github, Twitter, Facebook, Basecamp, VK or add your custom strategy for authorization to your Pow enabled Phoenix app.

 ## Features

-* Collects required user id field if missing user id from provider
+* Collects required user id field from the user if the user id is missing from the provider
 * Multiple providers can be used for accounts
   * When removing auth: Validates user has password or another provider authentication
 * Github, Google, Twitter, Facebook, Basecamp and VK strategies included